When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 365 nights (21-night requirement)

-The Frontier Hybrid’s medium firm (6) feel creates a nice balance of surface-level cushioning and pushback from the base layers.
-Two coil systems also give the mattress a noticeable bounce without creating excessive motion transfer.
+- Feel: Medium firm (6) balance of surface-level cushioning and pushback from the base layers.
+Noticeable bounce without excessive motion transfer.

-Adaptive polyfoam, microcoils, and dense transitional foam make up the comfort system, which is encased in a Euro-top cover.
-The pocketed coil support core is divided into five zones with thicker springs for extra reinforcement beneath the midsection.
+- What It’s Made Of: Adaptive polyfoam, microcoils, and dense transitional foam in the comfort system, encased in a Euro-top cover.
+Pocketed coil support core has five zones with thicker springs.

 Scoring & Reviews